 Select Capture sign-in fields.
 A capture status page opens in a new tab, showing the message metadata capture is currently in progress.

-If the Access Panel Extension Required box appears in a new tab, select Install Now to install the My Apps Secure Sign-in Extension browser extension.
+If the My Apps Extension Required box appears in a new tab, select Install Now to install the My Apps Secure Sign-in Extension browser extension.
 (The browser extension requires Microsoft Edge, Chrome, or Firefox.)
 Then install, launch, and enable the extension, and refresh the capture status page.

 The browser extension then opens another tab that displays the entered URL.

 In the tab with the entered URL, go through the sign-in process.
 Fill in the username and password fields, and try to sign in.
 (You don't have to provide the correct password.)

 A prompt asks you to save the captured sign-in fields.

 Select OK.
 The browser extension updates the capture status page with the message Metadata has been updated for the application.
 The browser tab closes.

 In the Azure AD Configure sign-on page, select Ok, I was able to sign-in to the app successfully.